 A. Plan A .
 In the first plan (Plan A) the faculty members would tender letters of resignation effective at the end of the terminal year.
-In exchange, a faculty member at the end of the terminal year would receive severance pay equal to one-eighteenth (1/18) of his/her terminal year base salary for each year of service at GVSU, with a maximum of one year's severance salary, possibly spread over a 24-month period.
+In exchange, a faculty member at the end of the terminal year would receive severance pay equal to one-eighteenth (1/18) of their terminal year base salary for each year of service at the University, with a maximum of one year's severance salary, possibly spread over a 24-month period.

 Refer to the Plan A table.

 B. Plan B .
 In the second plan (Plan B), the terminal year is waived.
-The faculty member receives one-seventh (1/7) of the present base salary for each year of service at GVSU up to a maximum of 1 & 1/2 years' pay.
-This amount would be spread over a period of time dependent upon length of service to GVSU according to the following schedule:
+The faculty member receives one-seventh (1/7) of the present base salary for each year of service at the University up to a maximum of 1 & 1/2 years' pay.
+This amount would be spread over a period of time dependent upon length of service to the University according to the following schedule:

 Refer to the Plan B table.